tardate/LittleArduinoProjects/ESP8266/micropython/esp-01-temperature-logger/README.md

 ![ubidots-1](assets/ubidots-1.png)

-#### Sending To Ubidots from MicroPython

-Now let's try the web request from MicroPython on the ESP-01.
+#### Wifi Connection

-The ESP device needs to be connected to the network first.
+The ESP device needs to be connected to the network before we can start making web requests.

 Use [wifi.py](./wifi.py) to connect if not already connected:

 ```python